gramineproject/gramine/Documentation/index.rst

 - :doc:`devel/DCO/index` - Affirm that the source code you will submit was originated by you and/or that you have permission to submit it to the Gramine project.
-- `Gramine User Groups <https://groups.google.com/g/gramine-users>`_ - The
+- `Gramine Users mailing list <https://groups.google.com/g/gramine-users>`_ - If
-  Gramine user-groups page lists the user groups you can join to help you get up to speed with developing Gramine.
+  you prefer emails, send them to the Gramine Users mailing list.

 Gramine design and features
 ---------------------------

 The Gramine Library OS is a complex software.
-The below articles provide an overview of Gramine design and implemented/unimplemented features.
+The below articles provide an overview of Gramine design and implemented/unimplemented features:

 - :doc:`devel/features` -- This page has a comprehensive description of implemented and unimplemented features of Gramine, including the lists of